aneel3692001/hospitalcrm/README.md

-# Hospital CRM - Lupin Stockist 360 Dashboard
+# Hospital CRM - Stockist 360 Dashboard

 > A premium CRM dashboard for hospital and pharmacy distributor management